ISISComputingGroup/ibex_developers_manual/Instron-stress-rig.md

+Note: this page relates to an older-style GPIB-connected stress rig, which we talk to via a GPIB converter box.
+For documentation about the ethernet-connected rig (i.e. the 100kN rig on ENGIN-X) see https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Instron-stress-rig---MiniTower

 # Setup

 The Instron stress rig is a National Instruments GPIB device.
 It requires some special setup to get going: